SreenivasVRao/sreenivasvrao.github.io/_pages/about.md

 And long before that, I completed my undergraduate studies at [SSN College of Engineering](http://www.ssn.edu.in/), Chennai, and graduated with a B. Eng. in Electronics and Communication Engineering in 2017.

-Currently, I'm fond of Emacs, mechanical keyboards, and Rocket League. :)
+As of December 2020, I'm fond of Emacs, mechanical keyboards, and Rocket League. :)

+# Links

+* [Implementation + Extension](/projects/video-interpolation) of SuperSloMo Video Interpolation (Jiang et. al CVPR 2018).
+* [Making Reddit Safer For Work](https://medium.com/@sreenivasvrao/introducing-u-riskyclickerbot-22b3d56d1e2a) - A (now defunct) reddit bot that flagged explicit images.